 Thoracoscopy is done in the operating room while you are under general anesthesia (in a deep sleep).
 The doctor inserts the thoracoscope through one or more small cuts made in the chest wall to look at the space between the lungs and the chest wall.
 This lets the doctor see possible areas of cancer and remove small pieces of tissue to look at under the microscope.
 The doctor can also sample lymph nodes and fluid and see if a tumor is growing into nearby tissues or organs.

 Thoracoscopy can also be used as part of a procedure to keep fluid from building up in the chest.
 This is called pleurodesis and is discussed in the section “Palliative procedures used for malignant mesothelioma.”

 Laparoscopy: For this test, the doctor uses an endoscope called a laparoscope to look inside the abdomen and biopsy any peritoneal tumors.
 This is done in the operating room while you are under general anesthesia (in a deep sleep).
 The laparoscope is inserted into the abdomen through small cuts on the front of the abdomen.

-Mediastinoscopy: If imaging tests such as a CT scan suggest that the cancer has spread to the lymph nodes between the lungs, the doctor may want to remove some of them to see if they really contain cancer.
-This area is the mediastinum, and looking at it with an endoscope is called mediastinoscopy.
-This is also done in an operating room while you are under general anesthesia (in a deep sleep).
+Mediastinoscopy: If imaging tests such as a CT scan suggest that the cancer might have spread to the lymph nodes between the lungs, the doctor may want to sample some of them to see if they really contain cancer.
+The area between the lungs is called the mediastinum, and looking at it with an endoscope is called mediastinoscopy.
+This is done in an operating room while you are under general anesthesia (in a deep sleep).